 - Pupils are actively involved in their learning at Oxley and they are encouraged to express their views about their SEND Support targets.
-Progress towards targets are shared with pupils at termly review meetings. - Self-knowledge is the first step towards effective self -advocacy so, with their parents / carers, we will support pupils to understand their strengths, needs and approaches to learning that are particularly successful for them and to have the confidence to voice their concerns, hopes and aspirations. - All staff will actively listen to and address any concerns raised by children themselves. - Pupils are also provided with additional support to contribute as fully as possible in their Annual Review.
+Progress towards targets are shared with pupils at termly review meetings. - Pupils voice will be recorded on one-page profiles. - Pupils voice will be gained during requests for assessment from the Local Authority. - Self-knowledge is the first step towards effective self -advocacy so, with their parents / carers, we will support pupils to understand their strengths, needs and approaches to learning that are particularly successful for them and to have the confidence to voice their concerns, hopes and aspirations. - All staff will actively listen to and address any concerns raised by children themselves. - Pupils are also provided with additional support to contribute as fully as possible in their Annual Review.
 This can be, for example, by attending part of the review meeting in person or by completing a pupil voice sheet that is to be shared at the meeting. - Seeking pupils' views through annual questionnaires / interviews undertaken by the SENCos, considering adjustments to keep in the light of analysis.